guimauvedigital/eslint-plugin-safety/README.md

-# ES Lint rules we use at Guimauve Digital
+# ESLint rules we use at Guimauve Digital

 A monster against bad code